Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 in a nice manner.

-The use of `#define` is only OK if it is used to heavily reduce code, specially duplication, in terms of using it for defining anamorphic values, and for macros that cannot be declared as inline functions.
+The use of `#define` is only OK if it is used to heavily reduce code, especially duplication, in terms of using it for defining anamorphic values, and for macros that cannot be declared as inline functions.

 Some code in the DLL may have to break coding standard, this may be OK,